lheyberger/mtg-volodex/README.md

 > [!NOTE]
-> This code was written specifically to solve my unique use case and workflow.
-It is designed to meet my requirements and priorities, and as such, it may not follow the most optimal practices or be universally applicable.
+> This code was written specifically to solve my unique requirements, use cases and workflows.
+It may not follow the most optimal practices or be universally applicable.
 >
 > If you find the code useful for your purposes, feel free to use or modify it as needed.
 However, I cannot guarantee its suitability for any use case other than my own.
 Use at your own discretion! 😊